 The West African nation is set to become a cultural capital thanks to a slew of new museums.

-Of course, to really appreciate Benin, visitors must also look beyond museums.
-On a trip this past July, I took a boat tour of Ganvie, a floating village built on stilts that’s called “the Venice of Africa” and that was a safe haven during the slave trade.
-And in Porto-Novo I witnessed a Vodun performance featuring Zangbeto, guardians of the night.
+Of course, to really appreciate Benin, visitors should look beyond museums.
+On a trip this past July with Wademba Travel, I took a boat tour of Ganvie, a floating village built on stilts that’s called “the Venice of Africa” and that was a safe haven during the slave trade.
+In Grand Popo I witnessed a Vodun performance featuring Zangbeto, guardians of the night.
 Brightly colored haystacks whirled to the beat of drums and chased after onlookers, with no human beings visible under the costumes.
 The effect was mesmerizing, magical really—much like Benin itself.—Kathleen Rellihan

 - Keep in mind: The spelling Vodun (or Vodoun) distinguishes the West African religion from Haitian Vodou.
 It’s considered derogatory to spell it the Western way, Voodoo, outside of Louisiana.

-- Make it happen: Wademba Travel offers eight-day culturally focused, small-group tours through southern Benin with young entrepreneurs, village chiefs, Vodun scholars, and more.
-The company can also arrange private trips, including heritage tours.
+- Make it happen: Wademba Travel offers culturally focused tours through southern Benin with young entrepreneurs, village chiefs, Vodun scholars, and more.
+They can also arrange private trips, including heritage tours.

 - Where to stay: La Canelya, a female-owned boutique hotel in Cotonou, has a beautiful garden restaurant and bar where local musicians play.
 Close to the beach, Maison Rouge Cotonou, a more modern hotel with two swimming pools, exhibits contemporary African art.